10 minute read

 6 minute read

 With most products and services, the shopping experience is fairly standard, you tend to get what you want for a similar price to everyone else buying it.
 If only purchasing flight tickets was that simple.
 Sit yourself down on any airplane and there’s a pretty high chance the person sat next to you has paid a wildly different price to you.
-Common courtesy dictates you can’t just ask them, but we’ve probably all speculated at some point, especially if we feel we’ve got a great bargain!
-How then do we make sure that we’re the ones feeling smug about what we’ve paid compared to those around us?
+This is largely to do with the supply and demand pricing systems that airlines use.
+Here’s our insider take on how to find cheap flights.

 As Skyscanner and Momondo look at not just the prices from airlines but also from travel agents they are pretty comprehensive and will throw up the best rates.
 The downside is that they can be a bit time consuming, and aren’t great for finding cheap dates if you’re flexible on that front.
 Here though, Google Flights can be useful, as routes and fares can be easily looked through with a calendar-style approach to dates and prices available.
 Various filters are available to make searches more appropriate to requirements, but Google Flights doesn’t have the same depth in its searches as Skyscanner and Momondo.
-We’d recommend using them to complement each other.
+Using them to complement each other is recommended in order to be able to find the cheapest flights.

 You should try and stay flexible